cseHdz/AdvancedLaneLineFinding/README.md

 ![alt text][image6]
 ![alt text][image7]

-*The section containing the implementation can be found on the [Perspective Section](./AdvancedLaneFinding.ipynb#perspective)*
+*The section containing the implementation can be found on the [Perspective Transform Section](./AdvancedLaneFinding.ipynb#perspective)*

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial? <a name="boundaries"></a>